Aleale999/Minesweeper/README.txt

     }
   }

+Challenges
-Maybe the first big challenge was to check how many mines were all around each cell, of course controlling that the tiles i am clicking on arent near a border, and if they are only check the spots that are around that cell and not the ones on the other side of the grid, because i am working with an array so if i click on a cell at the right border the number immediatly after will bring right at the beginning of the next row, and same for the left borders checking the cells before it.
+Maybe the first big challenge was to check how many mines were all around each cell, of course controlling that the tiles i am clicking on aren’t near a border, and if they are only check the spots that are around that cell and not the ones on the other side of the grid, because i am working with an array so if i click on a cell at the right border the number immediately after will bring right at the beginning of the next row, and same for the left borders checking the cells before it.

 function mineCounter(currentTarget){
   board.forEach((cell,i) => {